Table of contents

 This is one of the most important things to talk about, in our opinion.
 Just last week, I had an 8:45 am call, followed by a surprise second call, and let’s just say I hadn’t been made aware that Dan had a 9:30 am meeting.

-What we suggest: The most crucial point when sharing a space is to talk about who has obligations and when.
+The most crucial point when sharing a space is to talk about who has obligations and when.
 Are meetings by phone, or video?
-Do you need to be seated at your laptop or will you be milling around?
+Do you need to be seated at your laptop, or will you be milling around?
 These are all fair items to discuss as a couple.

-Starting a shared calendar is the best solution to keeping track of each other’s schedules.
+Starting a shared calendar is the best solution to keeping track of each other’s daily remote work schedules.

 We like Google Calendar, and in fact, during our year of long distance-dating, we’d make events and ‘invite’ each other, in order to show when we’d be unavailable, unreachable or tied up.

-Oohhh… this is a tricky one, especially when you and your partner are sharing a home office space.
+This is a tricky one, especially when you and your partner are sharing a home office space from a small apartment.

 If Dan’s on a call that’s supposed to be over at 12 pm and I have one that starts at the same time, we’ll be facing a sound and distraction issue if his meeting goes five minutes longer than intended.